-Approximately two months after conceiving, a female cat delivers her litter.
-When the initial symptoms of labor appear, the kittens might not arrive for another 12 to 36 hours.
-Keep an eye on Kitty, but bother her as little as possible.
-If she stops eating and appears restless, chances are that kittens will soon appear.
+Approximately two months after conceiving, a female cat gives birth to her litter.
+Kittens may not arrive for 12 to 36 hours after the initial signs of labor appear, such as behavior, appetite, and temperature changes.
+Keep an eye on your cat, but interfere as little as possible.
+If your cat stops eating and appears restless, chances are that kittens will arrive soon.

 A few days prior to delivery, your cat will begin nesting, or creating a place in which to give birth.
 Provide her with a suitable nesting box, or she will make a birthing spot on her own, in your closet or some other out-of-the-way place.
 The nesting box should be large and long enough so the mother has plenty of room and kittens can't fall out of it.